-A questionable source exhibits one or more of the following: extreme bias, consistent promotion of propaganda/conspiracies, poor or no sourcing to credible information, a complete lack of transparency and/or is fake news.
-Fake News is the deliberate attempt to publish hoaxes and/or disinformation for the purpose of profit or influence (Learn More).
-Sources listed in the Questionable Category may be very untrustworthy and should be fact checked on a per article basis.
+A questionable source exhibits one or more of the following: extreme bias, consistent promotion of propaganda/conspiracies, poor or no sourcing to credible information, a complete lack of transparency, and/or is fake news.
+Fake News is the deliberate attempt to publish hoaxes and/or disinformation for profit or influence (Learn More).
+Sources listed in the Questionable Category may be very untrustworthy and should be fact-checked on a per-article basis.
 Please note sources on this list are not considered fake news unless specifically written in the reasoning section for that source.
 See all Questionable sources.

-- Overall, we rate Gnews Questionable based on the promotion of conspiracy theories, propaganda, fake news, poor sourcing and a lack of transparency.
+- Overall, we rate Gnews Questionable based on the promotion of conspiracy theories, propaganda, fake news, poor sourcing, and a lack of transparency.

-World Press Freedom Rank: USA 48/180
+Press Freedom Rank: MOSTLY FREE

-Read our profile on United States government and media.
+Read our profile on the United States government and media.

 Funded by / Ownership

 GUO.MEDIA is listed as the copyright owner, which offers little information about the company.
 Advertising provides revenue for the site.
 In 2018, Gnews.org signed a 1 million dollar contract with Steve Bannon.